Artchibald/2022_icon_rebrand_scripts/README.md

 # To do

+- Change svg dimensions in their respective code?

+# Done

 - Create folders for all SVG, EPS, JPG,PNG and try to save them in the right place
-- Find bug: One or more colors....
+- Find bug: One or more colours....
-- Change svg dimensions?

-# J

 - let tasks: any = {}; line 83, better solution than any?
 - Is there a way to edit the viewbox 256 settings in each svg?
-- Convert to CMYK breaking script, not working colors undefined
+- Convert to CMYK breaking script, not working colours undefined
-- Inverse action works with old colors not new ones
+- Inverse action works with old colours not new ones
+- do cropped 16 + 24
+- documentation - reusability for other devs

 # Notes from design brief call 29june

-1 new brand graphic, magenta color panels
+- 1 new brand graphic, magenta colour panels + patterns = perspective
-+ patterns

-= perspective

-2 iconology new style
+- 2 iconology new style

-if you are manipulating them, follow the pdf process
+- if you are manipulating them, follow the pdf process

-Graphic motif I use 100% STRIPE scaling(web)
+- Graphic motif I use 100% STRIPE scaling(web)

  # Illustrator Edit > Assign profile > Must match sRGB IEC61966-2.1 or it won't work

- # Select each individual color shape and under Window > Colours make sure each shape color is set to rgb in burger menu or it won't work!
+ # Select each individual colour shape and under Window > Colours make sure each shape colour is set to rgb in burger menu or it won't work!

- # Presentation question them for folder structure
+ # Presentation question what would be liked for folder structure

  # Blockers

- CMYK and RGB don't match this time round!
+ DONE CMYK and RGB don't match this time round!
  SVG dimensions to be addressed

- # Issue with swatches stopping colors being RGB, trying  Edit > Edit colors > Convert to RGB
+ # Issue with swatches stopping colours being RGB, trying  Edit > Edit colors > Convert to RGB

  - managed to fix with    // make sure all colors are RGB, equivalent of Edit > Colors > Convert to RGB app.executeMenuCommand('Colors9');

-   do cropped 16 + 24
-   documentation - reusability for other devs